adhikarirsr/academic-kickstart/content/projects/cracking_captach/index.md

 +++
 ## Research
-The goal of this project is to explore deep learning by figuring out how to crack captcha.
+We have been mostly exploring theoretical aspects of machine learning.
+This project grew out of our need to get our hands dirty.
+So, the goal of this project is to explore deep learning by figuring out how to crack captcha.

-## Status: Testing

 ## Tools
 1. Mathematica: For machine learning